MortalWombat-repo/Fetal-Health-Classification/README.md

 # Fetal-Health-Classification

-This is a project as a part of [Machine learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp)
+This is the 2nd capstone project of [Machine learning Zoomcamp](https://github.com/DataTalksClub/machine-learning-zoomcamp) course.

 # About the data